-A removable and washable filter is located behind the air intake grille.
+A removable and washable filter is located behind the air intake gallle.

 Two types of covers are provided, solid and perforated (see Figures 5 and 6).
-Solid covers are snapped in place at locations where there are no chassis.
-Perforated covers are used in locations having an operating chassis.
+Solid covers are snapped in place at locations where there are no card files.
+Perforated covers are used in locations having an operating card file.